-Sedum hintonii is an attractive, slow-growing succulent, up to 8 inches (20 cm) tall, that forms dense rosettes bearing tiny, egg-shaped leaves, densely covered with white hairs.
-The leaves are light green, up to 2 inches (5 cm) long and up to 0.4 inches (1 cm) in diameter.
-The flowers are very small, white and star-shaped.
-It is very similar to Sedum mocinianum are they are often mislabeled in cultivation.
+Sedum hintonii is an attractive slow-growing succulent that forms dense rosettes of tiny egg-shaped leaves densely covered with white hairs.
+It grows up to 8 inches (20 cm) tall.
+Leaves are light green, up to 2 inches (5 cm) long, and up to 0.4 inches (1 cm) in diameter.
+The tiny flowers are white and star-shaped.
+This species is very similar to Sedum mocinianum, and they are often mislabeled in cultivation.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedum is easily planted.
 For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
 They will send out roots from wherever the stem is touching the ground and root itself.
 If you would like to ensure further that the plant will start there, you can add a very thin covering of soil over the plant.